top of page

 my soul wandered

-among the illustrated
+among the illustrations

-printed cotton fabric
+printed on cotton fabric

 and my spirit learned to fly

-through the mesquite scented
+through the mesquite-scented

 obsidian bowl of silver stars

-that was a Texas night
+that was a Texas night -

-off into the pines undamaged
+into the pines undamaged,

 and undefeated